15 Best Free Summer Programs for High School Students

 Program selectivity: High

-Eligibility: High School Juniors and Seniors.
-At least 16 years old when the program begins.
-Living in the U.S. and U.S. citizens or permanent residents with a green card.
+Eligibility: High school juniors and seniors who will be at least 16 years old when the program begins, are living in the U.S., and are U.S. citizens or permanent residents with a green card.

-During this program, students collaborate with Stanford faculty and researchers to conduct medical research.
-Students select one of eight study fields and are then allocated to a lab where they will be mentored one-on-one.
+During this program, you will collaborate with Stanford faculty and researchers to conduct medical research.
+SIMR is one of the best free summer programs for high school students.
+You will select one of eight fields and then be allocated to a lab to be mentored one-on-one.

 Subject areas: Media and Communication